az-iB/fb_phtos_manager/README.md

 smale web-app that let the user export his photos from Facebook using vueJS with requireJs

+log in with facebook to test the app

+the local sing up need to be synced to facebook acount in progress...

 ## Getting Started

 To get you started you can simply clone the fb_phtos_manager repository and install the dependencies